M5s get an Early Christmas PresentHoward 'Assassin' Steed

-An eerily quiet Abbey pitch greeted the early South arrivals keen to do battle with our Cambridge cousins in what could turn out to be a critical fixture in the title race with both teams needing a win in the fight for 2nd place.
+An eerily quiet Abbey pitch greeted the early South arrivals, keen to do battle with our Cambridge cousins in what could turn out to be a critical fixture in the title race, with both teams needing a win in the fight for second place.
 A quick check of WhatsApp revealed no weather-related cancellation and soon the opposition started to arrive, perhaps less keen than us to face the challenge!

-The visitors started well with the combo of Ian M/Avi/Stu/Jelley and Roland dominating the midfield and it wasn’t long before a Stu C assist found Avi on the edge of the D waiting to pounce.
-1 – 0 up, just the start we need to put the opposition on the back foot.
+The visitors started well with the combo of Ian M, Avi, Stu, Jelley and Roland dominating the midfield and it wasn’t long before a Stu C assist found Avi on the edge of the D waiting to pounce.
+One-nil up; just the start we needed to put the opposition on the back foot.

-Less fortunate, in the closing seconds of the first half Alan ‘Rock’ Radford took a massive blow to the kneecap from a short corner strike that appeared to be rising well above the backboard from a long way out.
+Less fortunate, in the closing seconds of the first half, was Alan ‘Rock’ Radford, who took a massive blow to the kneecap from a short corner strike that appeared to be rising well above the backboard from a long way out.
 Normally unphased by a big hit to the lower leg, this one sent the mighty Rock crashing to the ground in agony.
-Teams Docs Creed and Marshman immediately suspected a fractured kneecap which Addenbrookes A&E later confirmed.
+Team docs, Creed and Marshman, immediately suspected a fractured kneecap which Addenbrookes A&E later confirmed.
 The visitors survived the resulting short corner and cleared the ball to bring an eventful first half to an end.

-2-0 up at half-time we couldn’t have asked for more.
-We knew that the well drilled Nomads team wouldn’t crumble and would come out fighting hard for the 3 points which sure enough they did.
-Despite missing our key central defender the re-configured South defence of James P, Pete J, Martin G and Howard S and keeper Matt S-G soaked up everything the home team could throw at us to secure a crucial win that puts us very much in contention for top spot in the league when we face leaders CoP at home early in the New Year.
+Two-nil up at half-time; we couldn’t have asked for more.
+We knew that the well-drilled Nomads team wouldn’t crumble and would come out fighting hard for the points, which sure enough they did.
+Despite missing our key central defender, the re-configured South defence of James P, Pete J, Martin G, Howard S and keeper, Matt S-G, soaked up everything the home team could throw at us to secure a crucial win that puts us very much in contention for top spot in the league when we face leaders City of Peterborough at home early in the New Year.

-LoM was awarded to Avi for collecting more cards than most of us get for Christmas!
+LoM was awarded to Avi for collecting more cards than some of us get for Christmas!